 Recent publication highlights

-- Our preprint on conservative model reduction for finite-volume models is now available on the arXiv.
+- Our paper on conservative model reduction for finite-volume models has been published online in the Journal of Computational Physics.
 (Joint work with Y. Choi and S. Sargsyan)

 - Our paper on stochastic least-squares Petrov–Galerkin projection has been accepted in the SIAM/ASA Journal on Uncertainty Quantification.
 (Joint work with K. Lee and H. Elman)